Nishal3/airbnb-warehousing/README.md

 7. Edit the "Job timeout" option to be 10 minutes as well.
 We don't want to be racking up a huge AWS bill!
 8. Drop down "Advanced properties" and scroll down until you see "Connections"; here we will attatch the two connections we made, the RDS connector and the Redshift connector
 9. Click "Choose options" and select the two connections we've made
-10. Hit save up at the top right and
+10. Hit save up at the top right and we're done!

+### 5.2

 ## Data and Creative Commons Liscense for Data